THE STORY OF

 he is awarded with taking charge of the broadcast for the rest of the recording.

-his famous "sign off" that is still used for many years to come.
+makes his famous "sign off" that is still used for many years to come.

 Overall, this recording did very